-- 550 impact of LULCC on the regional climate change signals can be investigated.
+- 660 impact of LULCC on the regional climate change signals can be investigated.
 For most of Europe, past and future trends in cropland, forest, and urban areas in LUCAS LUC are consistent with the LUH2 dataset albeit with a slight underestimation of the magnitude.
-A comparison with two satellite-based PFT datasets revealed substantial differences in the trend of some land cover classes.
+A comparison with other global datasets revealed substantial differences in the trend of some land cover classes.
 However, the differences between the ESA-CCI LC based dataset and the MODIS-based dataset are also quite large showing the uncertainty related to the approaches employed to estimate LULCC. - The future LULCC for the eight SSP/RCP scenarios show substantial changes that can exceed the observed historical LULCC in Europe.
 Hence, the regional climate change signals, simulated by RCMs, are likely to be affected by these changes and should, therefore, be considered in upcoming downscaling experiments.
 Especially when downscaling projections for the low-end scenarios (i.e. SSP1/RCP1.9 and SSP1/RCP2.6), which show a strong afforestation signal, the biogeophysical effect of LULCC is expected to be of the order of the greenhouse-gas induced effects in some regions (Hirsch et al., 2018).
-In contrast, - 560 for the high-end scenario SSP5/RCP8.5 LULCC in Europe are small compared to the other scenarios except for urbanization.
+In contrast, - 670 for the high-end scenario SSP5/RCP8.5 LULCC in Europe are small compared to the other scenarios except for urbanization.
 While the current dataset is provided on a 0.1° grid for Europe in order to be suited for the EURO-CORDEX EUR-11 grid, the method could be applied to generate data at even higher resolution, e.g., needed for convective permitting RCM experiments (Coppola et al., 2020).
-However, a downscaling of the coarse land-use changes provided by LUH2 would be necessary, e.g. by using a spatial disaggregation model (Chen et al., 2020). - 565 The LUCAS LUC dataset can also be prepared for other CORDEX regions because most of the input data is provided globally (Hoffmann et al., 2021a).
-However, the quality of conversion of ESA-CCI LC classes into PFTs depends to some extent on the availability of high-resolution climate data, needed for the Holdridge-based cross-walking procedure.
-In addition, data on forest type conversion for the historical period might not be available for other regions.
+However, a downscaling of the coarse land-use changes provided by LUH2 would be necessary, e.g. by using a spatial disaggregation model (Chen et al., 2020). - The LUCAS LUC dataset can also be prepared for other CORDEX regions because most of the input data is provided globally but with limitations to certain land cover changes such as desertification, which cannot be considered because bare area changes are not available from LUH2.
+The LUCAS LUC datasets were already produced for other CORDEX regions (Hoffmann et al., 2021) are currently and are currently being validated.
+The quality of conversion of ESA-CCI LC classes into PFTs might to some extent depend on the availability of high-resolution climate data, needed for the Holdridge-based - 680 cross-walking procedure and data on forest type conversion for the historical period might not be available for other regions.